xebialabs/overcast/README.markdown

 ##### Routed network

 A routed network is similar to a bridged network with the difference that `networkDeviceId` should be set to the name of the routed network.

+##### File system mapping

+With entries in the `{host}.fsMapping` section it is possible to mount directories from the host in the created domain.
+For instance like:

+    my-host {
+        ...
+        fsMapping {
+            vagrant { hostPath = ${itest.vagrantDir}"/itest/vagrant", readOnly = true }
+            data    { hostPath = ${itest.dataDir}, readOnly = true, accessMode = "mapped" }
+        }
+    }

+These mappings can be mounted on the domain with fstab entries like:

+    data            /data               9p    ro,trans=virtio
+    vagrant         /vagrant            9p    ro,trans=virtio

+For details on the accessMode variants see: [http://libvirt.org/formatdomain.html#elementsFilesystems](http://libvirt.org/formatdomain.html#elementsFilesystems).

+It may be necessary to add the 9p file system drivers to the initrd image of the base domain image.